SujeethJinesh/ME344/summer_2025/README.md

 ollama run llama3.1:70b
 ```

+You may notice that Ollama doesn't detect any GPUs, and that's fine.
+We'll fix that later.

+After the model is downloaded, you'll get a prompt to start interacting with the model.
+Go ahead and prompt it!

+Whenever you want to exit the chat, you can type `/bye` to end the conversation.

-Once your model is downloaded, Ollama will run on `localhost:11434`.
+Ollama will also be running on `localhost:11434` in the background.

-This is what we'll be using to query our model
+This localhost address is what we'll be using to query our model.

-######

-Create a file called `jupyter_submit.slurm`, and put in the following.
+## Implementing RAG

+### Creating a SLURM script

+Use `pip` to install the package named notebook

+Create a directory using mkdir named `project-5`

+Change to the `project-5` directory

+Create a Slurm script to launch Jupyter Notebook on compute-1-1.
+Make sure you are in the `$HOME/project-5` directory (command to execute is pwd).
+Name the script `jupyter_submit.slurm`:

 ```
 #!/bin/bash